WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can create cross region actions for **three action types: source, third-party and custom**

 * CodePipeline **copies artifacts from the build region to a given region automatically**

+- **CodePipeline cannot invoke other CodePipeline directly**.
+You should look into creating a `source` action (s3) when it comes to cross region deployments.
+  If you really need to invoke other CodePipeline, look into custom actions with lambdas

 ##### EventBridge / CloudWatch events integration